MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 ---
-title: "Overview for Dynamics 365 AI for Sales | MicrosoftDocs"
+title: "Overview of Dynamics 365 AI for Sales | MicrosoftDocs"
-description: "Overview about the AI features that are offered with Sales"
+description: "Overview of the AI features that are offered with Sales"
 keywords: "AI, Sales AI, Dynamics 365 AI for Sales, AI for Sales, Sales" ms.date: 10/17/2018 ms.service: crm-online